-Final-year requirement for Concurrent OEE Intermediate-Senior: 28.5 units Total degree requirements for Concurrent OEE Intermediate-Senior: 42.0 units Total extended degree requirements for OEE Concurrent Intermediate-Senior: 58.0 units
+Final-year requirement for Concurrent OEE Intermediate-Senior: 28.5 units

-OEE candidates are assigned to an Associate School for both practicum components in the fall term.
-The winter term practicum component will occur in an Ontario Outdoor or Experiential Education setting with an OCT certified teacher in good standing.
+Total degree requirements for Concurrent OEE Intermediate-Senior: 42.0 units with an OCT certified teacher in good standing.
 Candidates admitted prior to 2015-16 who opt to enroll in the final term of of the extended program, will return to their original Associate School for the summer practicum component.